RaiderSoft/semantic-godot/docs/first_semantic_game/index.rst

 In this tutorial, you will learn to quickly and easily generate GPT-4 powered NPCs in Godot using C# and Microsoft Semantic-Kernel.
-The goal is to create NPCs in Godot that are capable of engaging and creative conversationw ith players.
+The goal is to create NPCs in Godot that are capable of engaging in creative conversation with players.
 By the end, you will have a simple game that demonstrates how AI NPCs can be added to a Godot game.